wp-plugins/easydigitaldownloads-hoststreamsell-extension/readme.txt

 https://easydigitaldownloads.com/themes/edd-starter-theme/ is a nice free theme which is a good starting point.

-Create a page with the [download_history] shortcode if you want customers to be able to see all videos purchased and download a capy.
+Create a page with the [download_history] shortcode if you want customers to be able to see all videos purchased and download a copy.
+You will place the history-downloads.php template file provided in a directory called edd_templates in your theme directory (rename from history-downloads.php.txt to history-downloads.php).

 Add the following to your template functions.php file to add some extra information on the video page.
+Feel free to customize this to your needs - that is why it is outside of the main plugin :)

 `function hss_edd_append_purchase_info_and_links( $download_id ) {
         global $post;